-If unusual or extenuating circumstances prevent a student from completing work in a course, the instructor may assign an Incomplete (I) grade.
-As with other grades, instructors may submit I grades through the faculty portal or on a paper roster just like any other grade.
+If unusual or extenuating circumstances prevent a student from completing work in a course, the instructor may assign an Incomplete (I) grade provided the student's performance in the course is satisfactory at the end of the semester.
+As with other grades, instructors may submit I grades through the faculty portal or on a paper roster.
 When an I grade is submitted in this manner, the system assigns the standard defaults listed below.

-Time.
-A new grade must be submitted by the last business day of the semester one year later.
+Expiration Date.
+A new grade must be submitted by the grading deadline for the same semester next year.
 Note that this means the instructor must submit a new grade, not that the student needs to submit work to the instructor.
-Instructors identify their own timeframes to receive work, allowing for reporting of a new grade to the Registrar's Office.
+Instructors identify their own timeframes to receive work.

 Grade.
 If no grade is received before the expiration of the Incomplete grade, the Incomplete grade lapses to a U (Unsatisfactory) grade.

-- Together with your student, agree upon a date for submission of outstanding work and record this date on the form.
-This date should be no longer than one year from the end of the term in which the Incomplete grade is given.
+Together with your student, agree upon a date for submission of outstanding work and record this date on the form.
+Be sure to allow yourself sufficient time to evaluate the work and submit a grade by the expiration date recorded.

+Extension of Incomplete.
 After the Incomplete grade is recorded, if a student requires more time to complete work, a Request for Extension of Incomplete must be filed by the student with the Registrar's Office.
+Only one extension is permitted.
 Requests for Extensions are accepted ONLY if the grade on the course is still I (Incomplete).

 Instructors who are unable to submit grades by the semester deadline may submit a Grade Pending (GP) notation on their rosters to ensure more time for evaluating student performance.
 When ready to submit a grade, the instructor uses the Grade Change/Submission Petition form.
 Note that no explanation for the grade change is required when the grade being changed is either GP (Grade Pending) or I (Incomplete).

-If a grade is not provided before the Satisfactory Academic Progress (SAP) review for following semester, the student is assigned a Y (Unreported Evaluation) grade.
-The Y grade does not impact the student's GPA; however, courses for which the student is assigned a Y grade cannot be used to fulfill degree or other requirements.
+If a grade is not provided before the Satisfactory Academic Progress (SAP) review for following semester, the GP grade lapses to Y (Unreported Evaluation).
+The Y notation does not impact the student's GPA; however, courses for which the student is assigned a Y grade cannot be used to fulfill degree or other requirements.

 If a student's name is missing from a grade roster, enrollment may have been delayed or never processed accurately.
-Follow up is required by the Registrar's Office.
+Notify the Registrar's Office immediately.

 Grade changes are expected if the student was originally assigned an I (Incomplete) or GP (Grade Pending) grade.
 Grades for these students may be submitted using the Grade Change/Submission Petition form.
 No explanation for the grade change is required when the grade being changed is either I or GP.

 Once a permanent grade has been recorded for a student's performance in a course, instructors are not required to accept additional work from a student for evaluation.
-If you agree to re-evaluate a student's performance for a potential grade change, however, you may NOT consider academic work or performance in any subsequent course or for any other instructor.
+If you agree to re-evaluate a student's performance for a potential grade change, you may NOT consider academic work or performance in any subsequent course or work performed for another instructor.

 In addition, the following guidelines apply to grade changes.

-CGU grade rosters include all properly enrolled students from the undergraduate colleges (5C), the Claremont School of Theology (CST), and the Keck Graduate Institute (KGI).
+CGU grade rosters include all properly enrolled students from the undergraduate colleges (5C), the Claremont School of Theology/Claremont Lincoln University (CST), and the Keck Graduate Institute (KGI).
 If these students do not appear on your grade roster, or if you have trouble submitting grades, contact the Registrar's Office at firstname.lastname@example.org.

-Instructors who have questions about grading and/or grading policies should contact their program coordinators or the CGU registrar at email@example.com.
-If you contact the CGU registrar, please provide the following information to ensure that your request receives an accurate response.
+Instructors who have questions about grading and/or grading policies should contact their program coordinators or the Director of Enrollment & Records Management email@example.com.
+If you contact the Director, please provide the following information to ensure that your request receives an accurate response.